knowthelist/fhem-tablet-ui/README.md

 General attribute meaning
 ----
-- A general command to FHEM locks like this **\<command\> \<device\> \<reading\> \<value\>**
+- A general command to FHEM looks like this **\<command\> \<device\> \<reading\> \<value\>**

 - e.g.